 What Muezart had supplied to Mimi Prober was hand-made DK yarn for knitting.

-What is Plied Yarn – A Favourite of Knitters
+What is Plied Yarn – A Favorite of Knitters

 Muezart still had more to learn.
 All of our thicker fingering and DK hand spun yarn were singles!
 A little more research into knitting yarn made it clear that we needed to create plied yarn as most knitting yarns were.